Idlib: 'I'd rather suffer bombs than Assad' | DW | 28.02.2020

 900,000 refugees from Idlib

-Khayti has lived in Idlib since the spring of 2018, when she, her parents and one of her brothers came here.
+Khayti has lived in Idlib since the spring of 2018.
 At the time, all those opposed to the Syrian government, whether members of the democratic opposition or militant rebels, were brought to Idlib province — controlled by the Islamist group Hayat Tahrir al-Sham — far away from the Assad regime.

 "I had never been to Idlib.
 I had no idea what to expect," says the women's rights activist.
 But she knew it was just a matter of time before Syrian President Bashar Assad — bolstered by Russia and Iran — would try to capture the last rebel stronghold in Syria.
 Neighboring Turkey, on the other hand, has thrown its weight behind Assad's adversaries.